 Flagstaff is designated as a Bronze-level community due to the city's commitment to improving walking through comprehensive evaluation, education of children and staff, and promotional activities.
 Highlights of Flagstaff's application include:

 - Flagstaff demonstrates its commitment to being a Walk Friendly Community through its staff attention to pedestrian issues.
 The City has a bicycle and pedestrian coordinator, an active pedestrian advocacy group, and a Pedestrian Advisory Committee.

 - The City's efforts to supplement Journey to Work data with meaningful local data led to the development of the Flagstaff Trip Diary Survey.
-Through this, the City showed that over 13% of all trips were walking and 9% were bicycling.
+Through this, the City showed that over 13 percent of all trips were walking and 9 percent were bicycling.
 The City also conducts pedestrian and bicycle counts at various locations every three years.

 - Flagstaff is home to a popular and extensive trail system called the Flagstaff Urban Trail System (FUTS, pronounced "foots") that currently has over 50 miles of trails, with more than 80 more miles planned.